I’ve been thinking about how to make a slow roasted pork shoulder for awhile now. My husband has a Green Egg and makes some fabulous meats on it.

 And, it gave me leftovers…ah, leftovers.
 Hello, barbecue pork sandwiches!

-Roasting a pork shoulder in the oven means you are cooking it all day long.
-In fact, it’ll take you about 7 or 8 hours to get that mouth-watering, falling off the bone end result.
+Slow cooking pork shoulder in the oven means you are cooking it all day long.
+In fact, it’ll take you about 7 or 8 hours to get that mouth-watering, falling off the bone result.

 I like a long, slow roast, especially in the fall and winter.
-There is nothing like filling your home with the aroma of a roast in the oven.
+There is nothing like filling your home with the aroma of a roasted meat in the oven.

 So, I prepped the bone-in pork shoulder in the morning, put it in the oven, and basically forgot about it.

-However, after you are done roasting, you can peel that thick layer of skin (and fat) off.
+After you are done roasting the pork, you can peel that thick layer of skin (and fat) off.
 Personally, it wasn’t an appealing thing to eat, but I imagine some of you out there would love the flavor.

 I didn’t toss it!
 I used it as a flavor-enhancer for my roasted Brussels sprouts.